-A gem from the GEMS page….
+A gem from the Gems page….

 The court respects the boundaries I put up in the counseling, while the church wanted to discipline me for it.
 (ACFJ commenter – The Persistent Widow)